Twisted Fiber Bundle Codes over Group Algebras: Twisted fiber bundle code construction

+Next, we apply the binary expansion.
+After fixing a basis of \(R\) over \(\mathbb F_2\), we replace each coefficient coming from the base complex by its right regular representation, and each coefficient coming from the fiber complex or the twisting maps by its left regular representation.
+In particular, a coefficient of the form \(b\omega\), arising from the interaction between a base boundary coefficient and a twisting coefficient, is represented by the product of the corresponding right and left regular matrices.

+where \(\rho_b:x\mapsto xb\) is the right regular representation and \(\lambda_\omega:x\mapsto \omega x\) is the left regular representation.
+Since right and left regular representations commute, this convention is well defined at the binary matrix level.

-Finally, let us assemble block matrix to obtain binary matrices \(H_X\) from \(\partial_1\) and \(H_Z\) from \(\partial_2^\top\).
-Please note that CSS condition \(H_XH_Z^\top=0\) holds because regular representation is multiplicative (for justification, please refer to Appendix A).
+Finally, we assemble the resulting block matrices to obtain the binary parity-check matrices \(H_X\) from \(\partial_1\) and \(H_Z\) from \(\partial_2^\top\).
+The CSS condition \(H_XH_Z^\top=0\) then follows from the flatness condition and the commutation of the left and right regular actions.
+A detailed verification is given in Appendix A.